 When this happens, the court will step in and appoint someone other than a parent to be legally responsible for the child’s welfare.
 This person is called a guardian.
-A general overview of guardianship of minors is available here.
+Click here for a general overview of guardianship of minors.

 For the most part, the guardian has the same responsibilities as a parent.
 This means the guardian has full legal and physical custody of the child.
 The guardian is responsible for the child's care, including the child's:

 - Physical and emotional growth;